Which States Require You to Provide Workers With a Separation Notice?

 Did you know 15 states require employers to provide their workers with a separation notice upon employment status change?
 This includes separations from discharges, layoffs, and leaves of absence.
 Some states require these notices to happen within the first 24-hours, while others give you three days.
 An employee might also find this to be a required document when filing unemployment insurance benefits claim.

 Not sure which states require you to provide your employees with this form upon employment separation?
-Click Here to download the Separation Notice Guide for a complete list (including form links!) that’s printer friendly.
+Download the Separation Notice Guide for a complete list (including form links) that’s printer friendly.

-With ever changing rules and regulations, we protect our clients with a team of Government experts that monitor and update our industry leading UCM solution.
-Sign-up for a demo today and see all the great resources at your fingertips.
+With ever changing rules and regulations, we protect our clients with a team of government experts that monitor and update our industry leading UCM solution.
+Sign up for a demo today and learn about all the resources at your fingertips.

 Recommended For You

 Compliance, fraud and verification services were hot blog topics in 2018.
 Hopefully you didn’t miss any of our articles that […]

 Is Your Business Taking Unnecessary SUI Compliance Risks During an M&A?
 Situation When an employer engages in activities that result […]